dotCMS/dotcms-block-editor/README.md

 By default, the Block Editor includes a variety of pre-defined block types, including Paragraphs, Headings, Lists, Images, and Tables.
 (For more information, [see the documentation](https://www.dotcms.com/docs/latest/block-editor).)

-You can extend the capabilities of the Block Editor by creating extensions and including them in your dotCMS instance.
+In dotCMS 23.03 or later, you can also extend the capabilities of the Block Editor by creating extensions and including them in your dotCMS instance.

 ## Creating Remote Extensions